 The report window looks like this:

 You can see the difference between your and your competitors’ traffic channels, as well as the difference in loyalty indicators once the industry and the region of the resource are selected.
-Competitors can be sorted by daily traffic volume, region of activity and industry.
+Competitors can be sorted by daily traffic volume, a region of activity and industry.